ruc-datalab/Unicorn/readme.md

 |-- figs # figures
 |-- main.py # pre-train Unicorn under unified prediction setting with the given 20 datasets (section 5.2 in paper)
 |-- main-zero.py # pre-train Unicorn under zero-shot setting (section 5.3 in paper)
-|-- main-zero-template.py # pre-train Unicorn under zero-shot setting with instruction template (section 5.3 in paper)
+|-- main-zero-ins.py # pre-train Unicorn under zero-shot setting with instruction instruction (section 5.3 in paper)
 |-- finetune.py # fine-tune Unicorn with new dataset
 |-- test.py # test new dataset with the pre-trained Unicorn
 |-- unicorn # code for Unicorn